Azure/ms-rest-nodeauth/migrate-to-identity-v2.md

 ## Find your credential

 Both `@azure/ms-rest-nodeauth` and `@azure/identity` expose credential classes used by the Azure SDK clients.

-Besides credentials, `@azure/ms-rest-nodeauth` also exposes methods that retrieve a credential with the list of subscriptions related to the authenticated account — these methods are prefixed with `loginWith` or suffixed with `Login`, for example, `loginWithServicePrincipalSecretWithAuthResponse` or `interactiveLogin`.
+The `@azure/ms-rest-nodeauth` package also exposes methods that return the credential after making an initial call to get the access token using the same credential.
+Each of these methods have a counterpart whose name ends with `withAuthResponse` which does the same, but also returns a list of subscriptions related to the authenticated account.

+The new `@azure/identity` package does not expose such methods.
+You will need to use the `@azure/arm-subscriptions` package to fetch the subscriptions.

-The following table lists credentials and login methods from `@azure/ms-rest-nodeauth` and their equivalent credentials in `@azure/identity`.
+The following table lists login methods from `@azure/ms-rest-nodeauth` along with the credential they return and their equivalent credentials in `@azure/identity`.

 | `@azure/ms-rest-nodeauth` login method | `@azure/identity` credential name |
 | --- | --- |